-However, as any good intelligence analyst can tell you, there are a wide-array of open and closed tools and sources for retrieving the data and information such as Internet research, underground forums, social media, news media, blogs, radio stations, honeynets, telemetry data, internal logs, VirusTotal, Shodan, external relationships, [insert source].
+However, as any good intelligence analyst can tell you, there are a wide-array of open and closed tools and sources for retrieving the data and information such as Internet research, underground forums, social media, news media, blogs, radio stations, honeynets, telemetry data, internal logs, VirusTotal, Shodan and external relationships.

-Processing: The processing step involves the collation, validation, and evaluation of the collected data and information to confirm its usefulness and relevance, a precursor to analysis.2 The timeliness and accuracy of the processing depends on the type of collected data or information and type of processing and exploitation system available.3
+Processing: The processing step involves the collation, validation, and evaluation of the collected data and information to confirm its usefulness and relevance, a precursor to analysis.
+The timeliness and accuracy of the processing depends on the type of collected data or information and type of processing and exploitation system available.